 Donnie’s discomfort about exactly what Adam meant by his comment increased, the way it always did when he thought about how stupid he’d been.
 Adam had been the one to convince him a couple years ago that he wouldn’t get Harper back by talking about it.
 He’d flown him up to New York, where Harper had gone to college and eventually gotten a good job working for her now-husband’s family law firm.
 But Harper hadn’t been in town the whole time Donnie went there to win her back.
 And, later, when she agreed to start up talking to him again through social media, phone calls, and even video calls, Adam had talked him into proposing to her and assuming she’d agreed to it.
 Donnie had gone around Amethyst telling everyone who’d listen that he was going to marry Harper, hoping she’d do just that when she came home for Christmas last year.
 Instead, she brought Clay home with her, and Donnie had looked like the damn fool he now realized he’d forever been, heeding his cousin’s overconfidence advice.

 Unlike Adam, Donnie had never gotten anything in life by being confident.
 The opposite, in fact.
 Everything he did, he had to work at like a stevedore to get.
 Even then, he’d barely gotten through.
 He’d hated school.
 Scraped a diploma by the skin of his teeth.
 A few years ago, he’d realized his dad’s garage was close to going belly-up, and the biggest reason was because his old man refused to get with the times.
 He didn’t know the first thing about computers or the new cars, so he had no way to repair anything that wasn’t from a decade when artificial intelligence was nothing more than science fiction.
 He’d agreed to pay for him going through back-to-back training programs.
 Donnie knew if he didn’t get through all eight specializations to gain his master mechanic certification, they might as well sell the business, accept the losses, and figure out how the hell they were going to make it through the full year financially in Amethyst.
 Winters were hard enough, but they hadn’t even been bringing in enough in summer, when the tourist season exploded Amethyst into quadruple population counts.
 But he’d passed every class, almost gave up half a million times, but he’d done it, just barely, and business had picked up to the point where sometimes they had to turn away work if they couldn’t fill a job in the time the customer needed it.
 They always had a backlog now, even in winter.
-Not that his old man gave him the slightest credit for pulling the flagging businesses’ [email protected] out of the fire, then or now.
+Not that his old man gave him the slightest credit for pulling the flagging businesses’ a@s out of the fire, then or now.

 “Got nothing to do with Harper,” he threw at his cousin, who’d slouched back against the wall now.
 “I’m over that.”